 Early Learning Goals (ELG) The areas of learning for your child are based on the ‘Early Learning Goals’.
 These are government guidelines that set out the curriculum that your child is taught and assessed against, starting from birth and concluding in their final year within the foundation stage in Reception.
-The revised EYFS Statutary Framework is due for implementation in September 2021.
 These are the organised into two groups (prime areas and specific areas) and consist of 7 areas of learning:

 • Personal, Social and Emotional Development (ELG’s: Self-Regulation, Managing Self and Building Relationships)

 • Communication and Language (ELG’s: Listening, Understanding and Attention, Speaking)